 — -Cyrus Rhodes, Indie Music Digest

 Matt Burke has done a lot of living in his time on this earth.
-He grew up in a small town in central-Florida, chased a doomed-relationship all the way to South Bend Indiana, spent a brief stint in grad school in Michigan, moved to Chicago to develop his musicality and performance chops, eventually moved BACK to Florida to focus on playing music full time and developing a growing fanbase there, and recently relocated to the heart of it all – Nashville, TN.
+He grew up in a small town in central-Florida, chased a doomed-relationship all the way to South Bend Indiana, spent a brief stint in grad school in Michigan, moved to Chicago to develop his musicality and performance chops, eventually moved BACK to Florida to focus on playing music full time and developing a growing fanbase there, and eventually relocated to the heart of it all – Nashville, TN.

 Since 2010, Burke has been writing and releasing music with his full band project – The Matt Burke Band.
 In the latter half of 2018, Burke suffered a major loss when his good friend and musical partner Leona Ellis lost her life unexpectedly to an undiagnosed illness.
 Ellis was the keys player for the Matt Burke Band and the pair had grown up together in Florida public school band programs since the 6th grade.
-Ellis’ death marked the end of the Matt Burke Band era and the beginning of a renewed focus on songwriting as a solo artist for Burke.
+Ellis’ death marked the end of the Matt Burke Band era and the beginning of a renewed focus on songwriting as a solo artist.